 SAML stands for Security Assertion Markup Language.
-It is an XML-based open standard for transferring identity data between two parties: an identity provider (IdP) and a service provider (SP).
+It is an XML-based open-standard for transferring identity data between two parties: Identity Provider (IdP) and Service Provider (SP).

 Identity Provider (IdP)

 The user credentials and other identifying information are stored and managed by a centralized system called Identity Provider (IdP).
 The Identity Provider is a trusted system that provides access to other websites and applications.
 An identity provider is the one that authenticates user XYZ as user XYZ after credentials are entered.

 An IdP provides authentication services to relying applications.
 Through this, you can use Single Sign-On (SSO) to access other websites. miniOrange Identity Server ( IdP ) provides centralized, simple management and synchronization of identities for users, devices, and things.
 It is highly flexible and therefore able to fit almost any use case and workflow.

 IdP-initiated SSO with SAML Authentication

 In this scenario, users first log in to their dashboard, which presents an application catalog.
 This catalog will contain visual icons of all the internal and external applications that the admin has configured SSO for their end-user and that the end-user has privileges to access those applications.
 Only configured external and internal applications are visible in the end-user dashboard when you try IdP-initiated SSO.